alzwded/blog/_posts/2022-10-18-vim-ctags-cscope.md

 ...
 ```

 *Note: Once a package is installed, the actual binary name may vary.
-Replace `ctags` in the shell invocations below with the actual binary name of the thing you have installed.*
+Replace `ctags` in the shell invocations below with the actual binary name of the thing you have installed.
+In my case, I run *`ectags`* which is the exubernat ctags implementation.*

 Vim used to ship with exuberant ctags, which has somewhat decent C++ support, plus a whole bunch of features related to local symbols, who calls what, etc.
 If exuberant ctags isn't available, there's universal ctags, which is mostly CLI compatible (though it might complain that some `--c-kinds` are not available).
 The much older UNIX-y `ctags` is still floating around, that one doesn't do much.
 It can still be useful if it's all you got; it supports basically no flags.